open-ch/mini-magic/README.md

 ### Docker

-Finally, for those who do not want to deal with the dependencies, we dockerized the project.
+Finally, for those who do not want to deal with the dependencies, we created a docker image for this project.
 To build the image you can simply run the following command from the root of the project:

 ```